 In addition to spring back, some appearance defects during the bending process also affect the bending forming of the profile.
 The generation of these defects is related to the bending ability of the profile.
 Bending ability refers to the difficulty of processing a profile into a curved piece with no defects, a certain curvature, and a bending radius, which is determined by the geometric size, bending degree, and material properties of the profile.
 However, profiles, especially hollow and semi-hollow profiles, have many defects that are easy to produce during the bending process, which seriously restricts the application of the product.
 How to effectively solve these problems is an important aspect of perfecting the bending process.

-These defects are mainly manifested in wrinkling, torsion, deformation of the cross-section, inconsistent wall thickness of the outer and inner layers of the bent profile, cracking of the outer layer, and collapse of the inner layer, etc. The specific forms are shown in the figure above.
+These defects are mainly manifested in wrinkling, torsion, deformation of the cross-section, the inconsistent wall thickness of the outer and inner layers of the bent profile, cracking of the outer layer, the collapse of the inner layer, etc. The specific forms are shown in the figure above.

 The extent of these defects can be mitigated or even avoided by effective process control methods.
-In order to minimize the degree of wrinkling, collapse and section deformation that are easy to occur when hollow and semi-hollow profiles are bent, most of the methods used in the industry are to use a core rod with a cross-section similar to the hollow part of the profile during the bending process.
-The inside of the profile is used to support the deformed part of the profile; or it is bent after the hollow profile is filled with filler.
-Generally used fillers are sand, paraffin, low melting point metals or alloys and other organic materials.
+To minimize the degree of wrinkling, collapse, and section deformation that are easy to occur when hollow and semi-hollow profiles are bent, most of the methods used in the industry use a core rod with a cross-section similar to the hollow part of the profile during the bending process.
+The inside of the profile is used to support the deformed part of the profile, or it is bent after the hollow profile is filled with filler.
+Generally used fillers are sand, paraffin, low melting point metals or alloys,, and other organic materials.

 Causes 3#: Residual Stress